Product Spec Sheet Builder

 1. Header — product name, model number, brand, and a one-line description for instant identification.

-2. Specifications table — your name-value pairs rendered as a two-column Markdown table, the heart of any spec sheet.
+2. Specifications table — your name-value pairs rendered as a two-column Markdown table.
 One measurable attribute per row.

 3. Features — a bulleted list of selling points and capabilities.